 - If you leave a workspace where you’re not the owner, to return, someone who’s in that workspace needs to invite you again (and you need to accept the new invite).

 - Owners can’t leave the workspace until they either transfer ownership to someone else or are the only member left in the workspace.

-- If you’re the owner of the workspace (and the only member left) and leave the workspace, the whole workspace will get deleted.
-All time entries and settings will disappear and this is irreversible.
+If you’re the owner of the workspace (and the only member left), the only way to leave the workspace is to delete your account.
+Please note that, after the deletion, all time entries and settings will disappear.
+This action is irreversible.

 If you’re leaving the company or for any other reason want to transfer the Owner’s role to someone else, you can do this at any time:

 - Go to the Team page

 - Click the three little dots near the team member’s name whom you would like to set as the new Owner

 When you transfer the owner’s role, you’ll be downgraded to an admin and no longer be in charge of the workspace.